-- Possess a high school diploma (or equivalent) AND one of the following: - Completion of at least two years of college (48 units), OR Attainment of an AA (or higher) degree OR - Pass a local assessment of knowledge and skills in assisting in instruction (e.g., CBEST), required

-- Experience working with adolescents/children requiring a specialized learning environment is preferred.
-Verifiable supervised experience as a volunteer in a school or related organizational activity may be substituted on an equal basis. - Any other combination of training and experience that could likely provide the desired skills, knowledge or abilities may be considered, however, experience cannot substitute for the required minimum education and a willingness to work collaboratively as an educational team member.
+- Possess a high school diploma (or equivalent) AND one of the following: - Completion of at least two years of college (48 units), OR Attainment of an AA (or higher) degree OR - Pass a local assessment of knowledge and skills in assisting in instruction (e.g., CBEST) - Six months experience working with adolescents/children in a structured environment - Experience working with adolescents/children requiring a specialized learning environment is preferred.
+Verifiable supervised experience as a volunteer in a school or related organizational activity may be substituted on an equal basis. - Any other combination of training an experience that could likely provide the desired skills, knowledge or abilities may be considered, however, experience cannot substitute for the required minimum education and a willingness to work collaboratively as an educational team member.